 - Very easy to drive

-Two petrol engines provide the power in the Jazz – a 1.3- and a 1.5-litre.
+Two engines provide the power in the Jazz – a 1.3- or a 1.5-litre petrol.

 The 1.3-litre will suit most Jazz buyers’ needs down to the ground if you're pootling about town with little urgency to get somewhere in a hurry.

 With a 0-62mph time of 11.2 seconds from the 103hp and 123Nm of torque engine, you need to work it quite hard to make quicker progress, such as on motorway slip roads or pulling onto faster A- and B-roads.

 Higher revs are accompanied by plenty of noise coming from under the bonnet, whether it’s the six-speed manual or CVT you choose.
 Once you’re up to speed, though, things settle down and noise isn’t too intrusive.
 You’ll just have to carefully plan any overtaking manoeuvres if you’re regularly sitting on the motorway.

 Providing more punch is the 130hp 1.5-litre petrol.
 Torque is still fairly restricted at 155Nm – turbocharged competitor cars feel punchier – but in-gear acceleration is strong and it feels a very willing performer.